coryvisi/serverless-pdf-chat/docs/redshift_integration_guide.md

 |redshift_workgroup_name    |Required for Amazon Redshift Serverless |Workgroup name
 |redshift_cluster_id    |Required for Amazon Redshift provisioned    |Cluster ID

+AWS Glue job parameters can be specified in several ways: in a `StartJobRun` API call, SDK command, or CLI command; by modifying the AWS Glue ETL job parameters (under `Job details`, `Advanced properties`); and by modifying the task node `DevInsuranceLakeCleanseGlueJobTask` in the InsuranceLake Step Function State Machine definition. **We recommend modifying the Step Functions State Machine and using CDK to deploy the change.**

+Follow the steps below to add these parameters to the InsuranceLake data pipeline.

 1. Prepare the set of parameters.
 Ensure the database, workgroup name, and cluster ID match the names in your environment.

     * For Amazon Redshift Serverless, use `redshift_database` and `redshift_workgroup_name`.
 Example follows.